Nina Tamdrari

 This research activity was carried out during my doctoral thesis, from 2020 to 2023, at Inria Lille.
 It is part of a European CHIST-ERA project, DRUID-NET.

-In this research activity, we have proposed predictive tools and algorithms for real-time decision-making concerning the allocation of fixed and mobile resources, both in terms of time and space, within dynamic environments.
+In this research activity, we have proposed tools and predictive algorithms for real-time and pro-active decision-making concerning the allocation of fixed and mobile Edge resources, both in terms of time and space, within dynamic environments.

 Teaching